Find Business Schools

 • Apply mathematical or statistical techniques to address practical issues in finance, such as derivative valuation, securities trading, risk management, or financial market regulation.

-Qualities of a Financial Quantitative Analyst
+Things a Financial Quantitative Analyst Should Know How to Do

 When polled, Financial Quantitative Analysts say the following skills are most frequently used in their jobs: